THE DISTANCE TO THE MOON

 Inspired by the short story of the same name by Italo Calvino from Cosmicomics, a series of unique short stories with an ethereal feel, THE DISTANCE TO THE MOON is .
 The flute symbolizes Captain Vhd Vhd’s wife, the unrequited love interest of Qfwfq, who is represented by the viola.
 The harp, the third character, represents the moon.

-This story begins with the scientific premise that the Moon was once much closer to the Earth.
-So close in fact, that these beings could jump from the Earth into the gravitational pull of the Moon.
-As the Earth’s tides push the moon further away, it becomes more difficult to make this journey.
-The final time, Qfwfq’s unrequited love interest, Captain Vhd Vhd’s wife, gets trapped on the Moon unwittingly by Qfwfq and is stranded for eternity.
-He continues to be able to see her for a time until she disappears as the Moon drifts further and further away.
+The story begins with the scientific premise that, millions of years ago, the Moon was much closer to the Earth.
+Calvino fantasizes that it was so close in fact that beings could jump from the Earth into the gravitational pull of the Moon.
+As the Earth’s tides push the moon further away, it becomes more and more difficult to make this journey.
+During their final attempt, Captain Vhd Vhd’s wife is trapped on the Moon unwittingly by Qfwfq and is stranded for eternity.
+For a time he is able to catch a glimpse of her until she disappears as the Moon drifts further and further away.